 - Jack Vance's The Demon Princes Rigel Concourse — Barleycorn, Chrysanthe, Elfland, Goshen, Hardacres, Image, Lyonesse, Nowhere, Somewhere, Tantamount, Unicorn, Xion, Ys.

 - Vance's novel Big Planet had the titular (not very imaginatively named) planet.

 - Star Wars Expanded Universe — Bastion, Despayre (prison planet), Foundry, Necropolis.

-- In Tanya Huff's Confederation novels, the main character grew up on a colony called Paradise.
+- In Tanya Huff's Confederation of Valor novels, the main character grew up on a colony called Paradise.

 - The protagonist of Eric Nylund's A Game of Universe grew up on the mining colony Hades.
 It's well named.

 - Hal Clement's stories: Tenebra, Enigma 88.